-- All participants have been muted. - Please type your questions in the "Question" section of the dashboard we will make time for questions at the conclusion of this presentation. - Please note that copies of today's presentation will be available for download shortly. - This webinar (and all other past PJR webinars) will also be available for re-viewing on our website under "Previously Recorded Webinars."
+- All participants have been muted. - Please type your questions in the "Question" section of the dashboard we will make time for as many questions as possible at the conclusion of this presentation.

 Overview of topics

 - How will the transition be handled?

 - What is the projected amount of additional audit time that will be needed?

 - Anticipated new audit content

 - A summary of how an audit of ISO 9001:2015 will differ from ISO 9001:2008

 - Conclusion

 - Questions